Gastón Liendo

 Gastón Ricardo Liendo (born 29 May 1974) is an Argentine football coach and former player who played as a midfielder.
-He is the current assistant coach of Brazilian club Santos.

 Playing career

 Born in Rosario, Liendo was a Newell's Old Boys youth graduate.
 He made his first team debut on 27 August 1995, coming on as a substitute for Jorge Priotti in a 1–0 home loss to Lanús.
 He scored his first goal the following 11 June, netting his side's second in a 3–2 away loss to Independiente.

 Liendo left for Racing Club in 1999, and subsequently represented Belgrano and Argentinos Juniors before returning to Newell's in 2002.
 He moved abroad in the following year, joining Italian Serie B side FBC Unione Venezia in the 2003–04 season.

 After another full season at Mantova in the Serie C1, Liendo spent six months unemployed before returning to Belgrano in January 2006.
 He helped the club to achieve promotion from Primera B Nacional, but did not feature in the first half of the 2006–07 campaign before leaving for Aldosivi.

 Liendo joined Primera B Metropolitana side Central Córdoba de Rosario in 2007, and retired with the side in 2009, aged 35.